NSF Project Web-portal

 - B. Morshed, B. Harmon, and M. Rahman, "EAGER: Events of Interest (EoI) Capture Using Novel Body-worn Fully-passive Wireless Sensors for S&CC", 7th Annual Cyber-Physical Systems Principal Investigators' Meeting, Arlington, VA, Oct.
 31 - Nov.
 1, 2016. (pdf)

 - Jun.
-2017: A framework of web-portral is being developed with mock dataset.
+2017: A framework of web-portal is being developed with mock dataset.

 - Apr.
 2017: IRB application for the proposed pilot study has been submitted to University of Memphis.

 - Mar.
 2017: Temperature and heart-rate WRAP sensors on paper prototyped and being evaluated.
-First revision of scanner prototype hardware is completed with functional testing.
+The first revision of scanner prototype hardware is completed with functional testing.
 A second revision is ongoing.

 - Mar.
 2017: SCC Android app and SCC web-server framework ongoing.
-Other EoI algorithm development are ongoing.
+Other EoI algorithm development is ongoing.

 - Feb.
 2017: Coil design optimization algorithm finalized and published .